Apply for the Home Owner Grant

 If you qualify for the home owner grant, you must apply each year to receive it.
 How to submit your application depends on where your property is located.

-A home owner grant application is included on your property tax notice.
+A home owner grant application is included with your property tax notice.
 If you don’t have your tax notice, contact your municipality or the province if you live in a rural area, apply online, or use the Home Owner Grant Application (FIN 78) (PDF).

 Only one qualifying owner can claim a grant for a property each year.